 In June 2003, the Islamist coalition in the NWFP passed a Shariat bill in the provincial assembly.
 These laws seek to replicate in Pakistan the harsh enforcement of Islamic law seen in Afghanistan under the Taliban.
-As such, the development has alarmed Pakistan's secularists, and President Musharraf has decried any attempts to "Talibanize" regions of Pakistan.
-The Islamists are notable for their virulent expressions of anti-American sentiment; they have at times called for "jihad" against what they view as the existential threat to Pakistani sovereignty that alliance with Washington entails.
+As such, the development has alarmed Pakistan's secularists, and President Musharraf has decried any attempts to "Talibanize" regions of The Islamists are notable for their virulent expressions of anti-American Pakistan. sentiment; they have at times called for "jihad" against what they view as the existential threat to Pakistani sovereignty that alliance with Washington entails.
 Anti-American sentiment is not limited to Islamic groups, however.
-A U.S. Senator returned from the region in February 2003 to report "extremely high" levels of anti-Americanism there, and a June public opinion survey found that 45% of Pakistanis had at least "some confidence" in Osama bin Laden's ability to "do the right thing regarding world affairs."
+A June 2003 public opinion survey found that 45% of Pakistanis had at least "some confidence" in Osama bin Laden's ability to "do the right thing regarding world affairs," and most analysts believe that two December 2003 attempts to assassinate President Musharraf were carried out by Islamic militants angered by Pakistan's post-September 2001 policy shift.
+In January 2004 testimony before the Senate Foreign Relations Committee, one senior expert stated that "Pakistan is probably the most anti-American country in the world right now, ranging from the radical Islamists on one side to the liberals and Westernized elites on the other side."